thesaigoneer/atomic-saigon/README.md

 N.B !
 If you rebase to my image (without cloning) you will currently find yourself in:

-- 2nd of April 2024:        - atomic-kde-saigon

-- 4th of May 2024:          - vauxite-saigon

-- 14th of May 2024:         - atomic-kde-saigon * (currently active)
+- 14th of May 2024:  atomic-kde-saigon * (currently active)

  I've been spending some time in other KDE spins, but none beats mine for functionality, except for MicroOS Kalpa which is on par ;-)